 I find it interesting those who argue endlessly about a right-to-privacy are the first to demagogue on the issue, and seek intrusive testing.
 Unfortunately, as we have seen in the last election cycle, many think it is a government bureaucrat's role to make all decisions for us.
 This desire to intrude into our private personal spheres has become increasingly commonplace among lawmakers.
 Perhaps they think it shows they care about a particular issue more than we.

-The conclusion I came to after hours of discussion and contemplation was that
+The conclusion I came to after hours of discussion and contemplation was that requiring testing was indeed an improper role of government.

 So SB 179 was the catalyst for an important discussion.
 For those who take the concept of personal responsibility seriously, and oppose an intrusive government, this issue is important.
 Unfortunately, I made a comment to a reporter in haste that misspoke my position on this issue.
 That happens.
 It’s a risk for all those who work in the public eye.